-During the first term of study, Graduate students should discuss prospects for research support with faculty members with whom they are interested in doing thesis research.
+During the first term of study, graduate students should discuss prospects for research support with faculty members with whom they are interested in doing thesis research.
 Faculty members cannot provide absolute assurance of support, since it depends on the renewal of research grants by outside agencies, and these actions cannot be predicted with certainty.

-NL Tartar Research Project - The department provides competative summer support to students whose research is related to human health.
+The department awards competitive summer support to students whose research is related to human health.
 These fellowships are endowed by Dr. NL Tartar, an alumnus of Oregon State University and long-time physician in the community.
 NL Tartar Research Fellowship awards assist graduate students in chemistry, biochemistry and microbiology.
-Priority given to US citizens.
+Priority is given to U.S. citizens.

-Arnold Johnson Jr Fellowship for Doctoral Candidates
+Arnold Johnson Jr. Fellowship for Doctoral Candidates